 2. The suicide is done for a political or religious cause.

 3. The goal is to generate maximum publicity.

-Seen in this way, the classic hunger strike is little different from the Buddhist monk who sets himself on fire in front of the cameras to protest totalitarian rule in Myanmar–or in the modern “suicide bombers” who kill themselves and others for Al Qaida.
+Seen in this way, the classic hunger strike is little different from the Buddhist monk who sets himself on fire in front of the cameras to protest totalitarian rule in Myanmar–or in the modern “suicide bombers” who kill themselves and others for ISIS.
 The main difference is that it is much more difficult to starve yourself to death over 2 months than to, say, push a button triggering your explosive vest.
 Instead of “Hunger Strike” to describe this phenomenon, I like the term “Suicide-by-Starvation.”
 It probably won’t catch on, though.
 In just doesn’t have that “Pop.”

 This is very different from the majority of our correctional patients who refuse to eat.
 Consider for example, these various participants in The Hunger Games: